Southwest drought is the most extreme in 1,200 years, study finds

 And scientists have made clear that future warming could bring even more crippling and frequent droughts.
 Last summer, a report by the U.N.
 Intergovernmental Panel on Climate Change found that even as global warming can bring more extreme rainfall and flooding in some areas, it can also fuel more intense drought in many regions.

 That analysis found that at the current warming trajectory, droughts in drying regions that previously occurred only once every 10 years are now happening about 1.7 times per decade, on average.
-If the Earth warms 2 degrees Celsius, scientists expect those once-rare events to take place roughly two-and-a-half times per decade, on average.
+If the Earth warms 2 degrees Celsius, scientists expect those once-rare events to take place roughly 2½ times per decade, on average.

 But the West’s most recent megadrought isn’t just written in scientific data.
 It has manifested in the shrinking water levels of Lake Mead and Lake Powell, which last summer reached their lowest on record.
 These reservoirs have declined during the 21st century with rising temperatures, despite intermittent wet years.